ALU-Schumacher/AUDITOR/README.md

 The binary can then be found in `target/release/auditor`.

-Make sure a database is up and running when starting AUDITOR.
+Make sure a database is up and running when starting Auditor.

 ## Configuration